 How long will I stay in hospital after shoulder surgery?

 You will usually be in hospital for one night, depending on the progress you make following your procedure.
-Your Consultant will discuss this with you prior to your procedure and you will also work with the physiotherapy team to work on moving your arm, whilst regaining your confidence.
+Your Consultant will discuss this with you prior to your procedure and you will also work with the Physiotherapy team on moving your arm, whilst regaining your confidence.

 How long does it take to recover after shoulder surgery and will I be in pain?

 Recovery time will vary for each individual, depending on the progress made.
-Your shoulder will be very stiff to begin with and you will need to use a sling for four-six weeks to support your arm; your Physiotherapist will be able to advise on any exercises to help support your mobility.
+Your shoulder will be very stiff to begin with and you will need to use a sling for four to six weeks to support your arm; your Physiotherapist will be able to advise on any exercises to help support your mobility.

 What is the best preparation for aiding recovery?